June 25, 2021

 THIS IS ESSEX

-Photography and words by Danny Jackson
+Photography and story by Danny Jackson

 Introduction by Karin Svadlenak Gomez

 Danny Jackson has captured the sometimes weird and often wonderful everyday lives of residents in Essex in pictures.
-As a passionate people watcher, in 2019 Danny started working on a portrait series called ECCENTRIC ESSEX.
-The Pandemic has given him the opportunity to go through his work, which in turn has led to the development of the series THIS IS ESSEX, and ECCENTRICITY.
+As a passionate people watcher, in 2019 Danny started working on a portrait series called 'Eccentric Essex'.
+The Pandemic has given him the opportunity to go through his work, which in turn has led to the development of the series 'This Is Essex', and 'Eccentricity'.
 Both of these series focus on eccentric and interesting people.
 Why Eccentrics?
 Danny has asked himself that question quite a lot, and his main reasoning is that eccentric people seem to live life somewhat differently from the norm, they rebel or let their interests and passions determine how they live their lives.

 When I was a child growing up in Basildon, a new town in South Essex, in the 80s and 90s, I became aware of a growing stigma attached to my county.
 The expression 'Essex Girl' had recently found purchase in modern lingo; a derogatory term that was used to describe women who were considered promiscuous or lacking in intellect.
 It was a stereotype that was compounded by the television programme ‘Birds of a Feather’ with its own archetypal Sharon and Tracy; vacuous characters who bumbled through each episode with dropped Hs and glottal stops galore.
 The Essex boys fared little better.
 They found their representative in Harry Enfield’s creation 'Loadsa Money.'
 Enfield’s depiction of a brash, up and coming man with oodles of money and no accompanying substance or class was a clear comment on the generation of young Essex men who had found lucrative jobs in the nearby city of London.
 And so it went on…Big Brother, Pop Stars, X factor and more recently TOWIE.
 Any contestant that hailed from the county of Essex inevitably conformed to the classic stereotypes of the pretty but vapid Essex Girl and the materialistic and loutish Essex Boy.
 Modern culture has been saturated with the media’s propagation of this unkind and unfair stereotype, but if we look a little deeper then maybe we will find that there’s more to the Essex species than these narrow and restrictive generalisations acknowledge.